Qantas Future Pilot Program

 After the Commercial Pilot’s Licence, the optional instrument rating is completed in the Frasca 242 flight simulator and the twin-engine PA44-180 Piper Seminole.

 Practical flight training is conducted at Point Cook Airfield, 25 kilometres south-west of central Melbourne.
-Flight training facilities consist of a modern, purpose-built, pilot training complex at the former home of the Royal Australian Air Force (RAAF) No 1 Flying Training School.
+Facilities consist of a modern, purpose-built, pilot training complex at the former home of the Royal Australian Air Force (RAAF) No 1 Flying Training School.

-The 4500 feet of airspace over the airfield allows unrestricted training manoeuvres.
-As the only operator at Point Cook, this minimises circuit congestion and delays, and enables more take-offs and landings per hour than many other airfields, improving training efficiency.
+As the only operator at Point Cook, the 4500 feet of airspace minimises circuit congestion and delays, and enables more take-offs and landings per hour than many other airfields, improving training efficiency.

 Watch Jess's story